dfsp-spirit/anonsurfer/README.md

 In case you do not care about the metadata and just want a parallel version of `mri_deface`: There are separate scripts for the two tasks, you do not need to run both.

-Also keep in mind that this pipeline does **not** try to remove personal data of the person who created the data (ran the `recon-all` commands).
-The FreeSurfer output files also contain information on the user account and machine name on which the pre-processing was run.
-The username often is a clear name or something from which the full name of the person can be derived.
-If you do not want this information in there, I would recommend to create a separate user account (e.g., named `fsuser`) and have everybody in your group use that when running `recon-all`.

 ## A warning on the metadata